 - PSO SSPO will be in contact regularly with the Residence Life staff, Building and Grounds, municipal agencies such as Milton Patrol Department and Milton Fire Department and state agencies as required.

-- Ability to work additional day/evening and weekend hours to support a primarily residential campus; required to be on-call.
+- The ability to work additional evening and weekend hours to support a primarily residential campus, and required to be on-call;

 - Security or other related public safety experience of at least one year is strongly preferred.

 At the College's discretion, the education and experience prerequisites may be excepted where the candidate can demonstrate, to the satisfaction of the College, an equivalent combination of education and experience specifically preparing the candidate for success in the position.